Solving Low Back Pain with Sports Medicine

 Muscles of the Back

-The final important factor that must be considered in the rehabilitation of chronic low back pain is the load factors to be carried by the spine.
+The final important factor in the rehabilitation of chronic low back pain is the load factors by the spine.
 Load refers not only to the job requirements of lifting and carrying, but also to the weight of the individual patient.
-Being overweight places a constant additional load on the spine which it may not be built to carry, resulting in premature wear on the discs.
-Weight loss may be very beneficial in the long-term solution to the back pain problem.
+Being overweight places a constant additional load on the spine resulting in premature wear on the discs.
+Therefore, weight loss may be very beneficial in the long-term solution to the back pain problem.

 Structure, Muscle and Support

-The three factors — structure, muscle support, and load all interact so that none of them can be approached without considering the others.
+The three factors — structure, muscle support, and load all interact with each other.
 That’s another way of saying that we don’t just treat the X-rays.
-The relationship of the three factors can be visualized as shown by the three overlapping circles above.
+The relationship of the three factors is important in the rehab process.
 Strengthening the muscle support and or weight loss can move in a positive direction to compensate for damage to the structure of the spine.
 Clearly this is a long-term solution which may involve changes in life-style.
-This is the choice to be made if the player is motivated to get back in the game.
+This is the correct choice if the player wants to get back in the game.